cysouw/diathesis/text/c06_adverbials.md

  \c.
 Deshalb ist das Flugzeug gelandet.
  \d.
 Das Flugzeug ist ebenfalls gelandet.

-There are some special context in which some of these adverbs can be used to modify noun phrases, but apparently only post-nominal \Next[a,b], a position that cannot be taken by adjectives \Next[c], but seems to be related to the position of relative clauses \Next[d].
+There are some special context in which some of these adverbs can be used to modify noun phrases, but apparently only post-nominal \Next[a,b], a position that cannot be taken by adjectives \Next[c], but seems to be related to the position of modifying prepositional phrases \Next[d].

 \ex.
  \a.
 Das Flugzeug dort finde ich schöner.
  \b.
 Das Flugzeug gestern fand ich schöner.
  \c. \* Das Flugzeug große fand ich schöner.
  \d.
-Das Flugzeug, das gerade landet, finde ich schöner.
+Das Flugzeug mit den großen Fenster finde ich schöner.

 Except for adverbs there are many other kinds of expressions that can fill the syntactic role of adverbial, like prepositional phrases \Next[a], quantified objects \Next[b], see [@sec:case-quantified-objects}], or adverbial clauses \Next[c].
 Adjectives (and adjectival verbforms like participles) are also frequently used in adverbial function as discussed in the next sections.